sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-858	Mirror Reflection    		59.4%	Medium
+math to extend the wall and unwrap the reflections
+->>

+<<-866	Prime Palindrome    		25.0%	Medium
+find smallest prime palindrome >=N. according to input we limit the range to contruct the palindrome.
+- all palindrome with even length is not prime (divisible by 11)
+- only consider odd length.
+->>

 <<-878	Nth Magical Number    		28.6%	Hard
 if it is divisible by a or b.
 binary search convert to count.